matloff/omsi/README.md

   * **DESCRIPTION**:  Required.
 The lines that follow will contain instructions to students, which would normally go on the front page of a printed exam, say "You will have 50 minutes for this exam."
  .
-The students will be able to view it by clicking Description in the menu.
+The students will be able to view it by clicking the **Description**
+    button in the menu.
   * **QUESTION**:  Have one of these lines for each exam problem.
 For problems involving code, directions for compiling or running the code go on this same line.
 The lines that follow this line contain